DarkModderVC/PS4JB/README.md

 # PS4JB

-This is a full chain exploit for PS4 firmware 6.72.
-This is somewhat stable than sleirsgoevy's exploit.
+This is an Offline full chain exploit for PS4 firmware 6.72.

 ## Credits